 Limiting the growth of ‘bad’ or dysbiotic gut bacteria is crucial to maintaining optimal intestinal microflora and therefore immunity.
 Short-chain saturated fats like butyric acid and lauric acid, found in butter and coconut oil, exert potent antmicrobial effects that help to keep bad bacteria in check.12,13

 Don’t let the cold, dark months slow you down.
 Enhance your Paleo Diet by incorporating the foods richest in the key immune boosting nutrients – vitamin D, A, C, zinc, and probiotics – to increase your resiliency this cold and flu season.

 Enjoy a healthy winter!

 Dr. Marc Bubbs ND, CISSN, CSCS

-Check out more articles in the IMMUNITY SERIES...
+Check out the rest of our articles in the IMMUNITY SERIES...